Contents

 Tile blade for circular saw

-With these pieces of advice and precautions, you can cut porcelain with your own circular saw.
+With these pieces of advice and precautions, you can cut porcelain with your own circular saw for tiles.
 But if you are interested on cutting tile professionally, we suggest you spend some money and rent or buy a bench tile cutting saw and instead of using a circular saw to cut cutting tile.

 Whatever you end up doing, remember to wear the proper protection gear and use common sense.